Barbados threadsnake

-The Barbados threadsnake (Tetracheilostoma carlae) is a species of threadsnake.
-It is the smallest known snake species.
-This member of the Leptotyphlopidae family is found on the Caribbean islands of Barbados and Anguilla.

 Taxonomy and etymology

 The Barbados threadsnake was first identified as a separate species in 2008 by S. Blair Hedges, a herpetologist from Pennsylvania State University.
 Hedges named the new species of snake in honor of his wife, Carla Ann Hass, a herpetologist who was part of the discovery team.
 Specimens already existed in reference collections in the London Natural History Museum and in a museum in California, but they had been incorrectly identified to belong to another species.

 At the time of publication, August 2008, T. carlae was described as the snake species with the smallest adults in the world.
 The first scientific specimens taken by the research team were found under rocks in a forest.
 The snake is thought to be near the lower size limit for snakes, as young snakes need to attain a certain minimum size to find suitable food.